saymrwulf/uhd/notes.md

 2022-08-02T02:20:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (uhd) 2022-08-21T19:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2022-08-21T02:45:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (uhd)
+2003 paper) (uhd) 2022-08-21T06:58:00 - Implementing approach from a new paper read last night (uhd)